Here are some amazing lessons shared by my mentor Robin Sharma. I really admire how he lives his life. Enjoy!

 Doing huge dreams we have never done can be frightening.
 Yet when we push to the edges of our limits, our limits expand.

-If you don’t make the time for yourself to get inspired, no one around you will ever be inspired.
+If you don’t take the time for yourself to get inspired, no one around you will ever be inspired.

 Your diet affects your moods.
 Eat like a superstar.